appserver-io/appserver/_tuts/running-wordpress-on-appserver-io.md

 ```

 Now you are free to step over the installation wizard and for that it is necessary to create a database on your local
-running mysql.
-To create a database you can use the mysql command line or just use another database administration tool
+running MySQL.
+To create a database you can use the MySQL command line or just use another database administration tool
 like phpMyAdmin.
 Of course you can also install phpMyAdmin on appserver.io.
 <a href="{{ "/get-started/tutorials/running-phpmyadmin-on-appserver-io.html" | prepend: site.baseurl }}">
 Just read the appropriate tutorial.</a>